Jodicooli/GraphRAG/README.md

 ### [Local implementation]()

-A standalone GraphRAG pipeline packaged in Docker for local/offline use.
-Ideal for environments without cloud access.
+A standalone RAG (Retrieval-Augmented Generation) pipeline running entirely offline, ideal for environments without cloud access.

-This folder will include:
+This implementation includes:

-* A *docker-compose.yml* for setting up services
+* A `docker-compose.yml` for setting up local services (optional)
+* Local vector database using **ChromaDB**
-* Local embedding and generation options
+* Embedding and generation via **DeepSeek LLMs** or **OpenAI**
-* Frontend and API as containers
+* FastAPI backend and Streamlit frontend, runnable locally

 ---

 ### [Transitioning from SQL](./Transitioning_From_SQL/README.md)

 A practical guide for teams moving from traditional relational databases to knowledge graphs.
 This folder demonstrates how to migrate SQL-based systems to graph databases (Stardog and Neo4j) while implementing GraphRAG capabilities.

 ---